AlBundy33/ScreenLock/README.md

 # ScreenLock
-Simple app to lock screen
+Simple app to lock the screen because the power button on my Pixel 2 XL sometimes doesn't work.